skjdghsdjgsdj/babypod-hardware/README.md

 ![](docs/img/encoder-mounted.jpg)
 12. Screw the top cover into place.
 Be careful not to loosen the wires looped around the power switch screws.
 Use the countersunk self-tapping screws.
 Press the power button, and after a few seconds, you should see this!
 ![](docs/img/done.jpg)
+13. Take a tiny bit, about 5mm, of the 1.75mm transparent filament and shove it in the hole by the USB port.
+It will act as a light pipe to the charge LED on the Feather (ideally) or the user-controllable LED (well, useful at some point).

 ## Troubleshooting